 TCG Education Survey and Related Resources

 Since 1999, Theatre Communications Group has surveyed our Member Theatres about their education programs.
 The results of the surveys are featured each year in an annual Special Report on Education.
-TCG also provides an online search tool, where the completed surveys of participating theatres can be viewed, and an online reporting tool that allows theatres to select specific search criteria and generate customized reports regarding demographics, staffing, programming, and other information related to education programs at TCG Member Theatres across the country.
-The search tool allows users to view completed surveys of participating theatres from the most recently available year (currently 2014); the reporting tool features data from Education Surveys spanning 1999–2014.
-Data from Education Survey 2015 will be available soon.
+TCG also provides an online search tool, through which participating theatres' completed surveys from the most recently available year (currently 2015) can be viewed.

 TCG Special Report on Education